How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 #6.
 The input request name can be seen under the test steps.
 When the request name is double-clicked, the same input request and response section will open (Click XML tab to see the input and response requests).

 #7.
-Enter the input data and execute the service to receive the response.
+Enter the input data and execute the service to receive a response.

 SOAPUI Project 20